BCDevOps/devops-platform-workshops/openshift-201/rh201-pod-auto-scale.md

     updateMode: "Auto"
 EOF
 ```
 Again, unless it is still running, run the load test job again.
+Remember to update the YAML below to add the SERVICE_HOST variable for your `hello-world-nginx` deployment.
 Let the job fire up a new pod and send load to our hello-world-nginx pod.

 ```
 apiVersion: batch/v1